 Both sides were forced to settle for a draw which moves them up to four points apiece in the standings.
 Despite an improved all round performance, the Diavolo left the field discontent after failing to win at the San Siro for the first time this term.

 A slow start to the encounter favoured Milan who took an early hold of possession looking to work from the back.
 Inzaghi was served with a golden chance on 13 minutes, but the usually razor sharp hitman snuffed his effort just yards from goal.

 The Rossoneri looked far more convincing than their midweek showing in the Champions League and Massimiliano Allegri’s men dictated proceedings as they worked the ball around rapidly in attack.

 Capuano stunned the home crowd on 26 minutes when he buried a shot into the back of the net from 25 yards.
-The Diavolo was stunned but there was little Cristian Abbiati could do to block a stunning effort.
+The Diavolo were stunned but there was little Christian Abbiati could do to block a stunning effort.
 The goal put the wind in Catania’s sails and Marco Giampaolo’s outfit were a different side boosted by the lead.

 The Diavolo came out firing after the break and were unlucky not to take the lead when Mariano Andujar beat away Clarance Seedorf’s well taken strike.

 Milan continued to get men forward in numbers but Catania were well organised at the back and making life difficult as they paid extra attention to Zlatan Ibrahimovic.

 Giuseppe Mascara attempted a speculative drive on 65 minutes, but the Elefanti marksman could not find the bottom corner as Abbiati read the effort attentively.